naezith/blog/_posts/2015-03-20-the-grappling-hook-yaaay.md

 date: 2015-03-20
 ---

 I knew there were tons of game engines, game making tools, physics engines, whatever...
 My point was to learn C++ right?
 I would not learn much by using one of those stuff.
 Also I felt like those stuff are a bit big for my project, unnecessarily big.
 And I thought like using those tools would make the game worse, performance-wise.
-So I decided to make my game from stratch, from almost, I would only use the SFML as graphics library and thats it.
+So I decided to make my game from scratch, from almost, I would only use the SFML as graphics library and thats it.
 An old friend who studies to be a graphic artist loved the idea and accepted to make it together, I need a graphic artist right?

 ![Free-roaming in New York, Spider-man 2](/assets/img/spider-man-2-city.jpg "Free-roaming in New York, Spider-man 2")